 What Is the Average Mesothelioma Settlement Time Frame?

-A mesothelioma settlement occurs when the defendants (manufacturers of asbestos-based products) agree to pay the plaintiff (a mesothelioma victim) so the lawsuit does not go to trial.
+Most cases are resolved with a mesothelioma settlement.
+This occurs when manufacturers of asbestos-based products (the defendants in the lawsuit) agree to pay a mesothelioma victim (the plaintiff) a lump sum of compensation so the lawsuit does not go to trial.

 Mesothelioma settlement time frames are affected by:

-- When the defendants agree to settle the case
+- If and when the defendants agree to settle the case

-- Where the lawsuit is filed (some courts/states hear mesothelioma cases within a year)
+- The jurisdiction and state the lawsuit is filed in (some locations hear mesothelioma cases within one year)

-- Trial dates (some defendants won’t settle until a trial date approaches)
+- When and whether there is a trial date (some defendants will not settle until a trial date approaches)

-Victims can get the most compensation in the shortest amount of time by working with mesothelioma lawyers who can negotiate settlements.
+Victims can get the most compensation in the shortest amount of time by working with mesothelioma lawyers who can file claims and negotiate settlements.

 Learn more about each step in the settlement process below.

-After this meeting — and if you have a valid case — you can sign documents to work with the law firm.
+A mesothelioma law firm will review your case free of charge, and will only be paid if you win your case.
+Once the lawyer determines that you have a valid case, you can sign documents to work with the law firm.
 This first meeting typically takes 45 minutes to one hour.

 You will meet your legal team within a few days after filling out the initial paperwork.